muhammad404found/Password-Generator/README.md

-# password_generator
+# Password Generator

-A simple Python password generator
+A Python app with a GUI that creates secure passwords.
+Choose length, character types, and copy to clipboard.

+Built with `tkinter`.

+Author: Muhammad Ahmad